khinvi/mmcb-defense/README.md

 ## Citation

-If you use this code in your research, please cite our work:
+If you use this code in your research, please cite my work:

 ```
 @misc{mmcb-defense,